Trump to announce China trade sanctions on Thursday

 It is just weeks since Trump short-circuited White House deliberations and announced a raft of sanctions on foreign-produced steel and aluminum off the cuff.

-On Wednesday Federal Reserve Chairman Jerome Powell warned that the prospect of a trade war as a growing threat to the world's largest economy.
+On Wednesday Federal Reserve Chairman Jerome Powell warned that the prospect of a trade war was a growing threat to the world's largest economy.

 But the impulsive president is showing no sign of backing down.

-US Trade Representative Robert Lighthizer recently proposed a separate package of $30 billion in tariffs on China.
+US Trade Representative Robert Lighthizer recently put a separate proposed package of $30 billion in tariffs on Chinese imports on Trump's desk.

-Trump appears to have agreed at least that amount, as he tries to fulfil campaign promises to get tough on trade distortions, which he says have destroyed American jobs.
+And Trump appears to have agreed to at least that amount, as he tries to fulfil campaign promises to get tough on "cheating" by US trade partners, which he says have destroyed American jobs.

 The US trade deficit with China ran to a record $375 billion last year -- but US exports to the country were also at a record.